aeternity/protocol/node/api/channels_api_usage.md

 participants to start an `update` almost simultaneously.
 If a new `update` is started by a participant while the other participant has started an `update` of ones' own - a conflict occurs.
-Then both `update`-s are invalidated and the state is reverted to the last mutually signed one.
+Then both `update`-s are invalidated and the state is reverted to the last mutually authenticated one.
 Both participant receive a message containing a reference to the correct state.
 ```javascript
 {